-When it comes to the estimation of the variability of the EBP $\hat{\zeta}_d$, MSE is by far the most popular one.
-Well known techniques are the analytical approximation based on a Taylor expansion \citep{jiang2003empirical} and a parametric bootstrap approach \citep{boubeta2016empirical,hobza2016empirical}.
-One has the following MSE decomposition
+Regarding the estimation of the variability of the EBP $\hat{\zeta}_d$, MSE is by far the most popular measure.
+Well known techniques are the analytical approximation based on a Taylor expansion \citep{jiang2003empirical}, and parametric bootstrap approaches \citep{boubeta2016empirical,hobza2016empirical}.
+Consider the following MSE decomposition

-This decomposition neither depends on the distributional assumption of $\bm{y}_d$ nor on the p.d.f.\ of the random effects.
-Instead, it can be derived applying solely the law of iterated expectations.
-Details can be found in e.g., \cite{jiang2003empirical}, \cite{boubeta2016empirical}, \cite{hobza2016empirical} and our Appendix \ref{sec:MSE_EBP}.
+which can be derived applying the law of iterated expectations \citep[for details, see][and our SM]{jiang2003empirical}.
 The analytical formulas of MSE estimators are model dependent.
-Bootstrap based estimators are versatile, and its general technique to obtain them does not vary with the model assumed.
-We define a direct bootstrap estimator by
+Bootstrapping permits to obtain estimators that do not vary with the model assumed.
+In what follows, we denote with $\mathbb{E}^*$, $\mathbb{V}ar^*$ and $\mathrm{MSE}^*$, the corresponding bootstrap operators for expected value, variance and mean squared error and define

 which is a bootstrap equivalent of \eqref{eq:MSE_zeta}.
-In their paper, \cite{hall2006parametric} pointed out that \eqref{eq:MSE_zeta_boot} is a first-order correct estimator, and proposed a double bootstrap providing a second-order unbiased MSE estimator.
-This involves a second-stage bootstrap of the MSE by selecting $B_2$ bootstrap replicates from each first-stage bootstrap sample:
+In their paper, \cite{hall2006parametric} point out that \eqref{eq:MSE_zeta_boot} tends to underestimate the MSE, and propose a double-bootstrap bias-correction